Roger-random/15Puzzle/README.md

-# 15Puzzle-HTML
+The classic 15-tile sliding tiles puzzle created using HTML5 & related technologies.

-15-tile sliding puzzle game using HTML
+This project is used as practice exercises as I learn to code with currently available web tools.